coloradobum/candide/README.md

 Candide lets you focus on developing multiple websites concurrently, while abstracting the server configuration.

 # Quick Start Guide
-I've only tested this on a mac (10.7 and 10.8), if you are on a linux flavored or Windows, it should still work, but you might have to deviate from the following commands to get it working.
-I would like to include support for windows, ubuntu, etc, so if figure it out please contribute to the doco.
+I've only tested this on a mac (10.7 and 10.8), if you are on a linux flavored OS or Windows, it should still work, but you will have to deviate from the following commands to get it working.
+I would like to include support for windows, ubuntu, etc, so if you figure it out please contribute to the doco.

 Going forward, I'll assume you are using Mac OSX 10.7 (Lion) or Mac OSX 10.8(Mountain Lion).

-If you use a package manager like homebrew you'll need a compilier.
+You'll need a compiler.
 Instead of downloading the entire XCode package, just download the CLI Tools for XCode.

 If you're on 10.7 (Lion) download this package and install: https://s3-us-west-2.amazonaws.com/btm-candide/xcode462_cltools_10_76938260a.dmg